What to Do When You’re Stuck in a Dysfunctional Company: Strategies for Survival and Well-being

 • Protect Your Mental Health: Set boundaries, practice mindfulness, and seek support.

-• Maintain Professionalism: Communicate clearly, focus on your work, and avoid office politics.
+• Maintain Professionalism: Communicate, focus on your work, and avoid office politics.

 • Build a Support System: Network professionally and engage in personal interests.